-The Interventional Pulmonology Program at the Harron Lung Center uses advanced techniques to diagnose and treat complex conditions of the airway, lungs and pleura (lining of the lungs).
-Interventional pulmonologists have specialized training in advanced procedures that may offer patients less invasive diagnostic and therapeutic options compared to traditional surgical approaches for treatment.
+Interventional pulmonologists are specially trained in advanced procedures to offer you less invasive options compared to traditional surgery.
 Interventional pulmonology is often significant in the treatment of lung cancer and lung transplant patients.

 Penn Medicine is one of the nation's oldest and most advanced providers of interventional pulmonology services.
 Penn's interventional pulmonologists value your patient experience and work collaboratively with pulmonary medicine, critical care, allergy, thoracic surgery, medical oncology, radiation oncology, otorhinolaryngology, and transplant specialists to give you optimal results.

-- EBUS (endobronchial ultrasound) and navigational bronchoscopy utilize state-of-the-art equipment to find small pulmonary nodules, masses or lymph nodes for biopsy.
-With these minimally invasive biopsies, an accurate diagnosis and personalized treatment plan can be established.
-In many instances, patients can avoid a more invasive surgical biopsy.
+- EBUS (endobronchial ultrasound) and navigational bronchoscopy utilizes state-of-the-art equipment to find small pulmonary nodules, masses or lymph nodes for biopsy.
+With these minimally invasive biopsies, we can make an accurate diagnosis and develop a personalized treatment plan.
+In many instances, you can avoid a more invasive surgical biopsy.

-- Endobronchial stenting, a technique in which a stent is inserted in a patient's central airway to keep the airway open and allow a patient to breathe easier.
-This procedure is performed under conscious sedation or general anesthesia, depending on the patient's need and condition.
-Penn's Interventional Pulmonology Program is one of the highest volume centers in country performing endobronchial stenting.
+- Endobronchial stenting is a technique in which a stent is inserted in your central airway to keep it open and allow you to breathe easier.
+This procedure is performed under conscious sedation or general anesthesia, depending on your needs and condition.
+The Harron Lung Center's Interventional Pulmonology Program is one of the highest volume centers in country performing endobronchial stenting.